Isle of Skye Sightseeing & Accommodation

 Guided Tours / Day Trips:

 - Skye Magical Tours are based in Kyle of Lochalsh, next to the Skye bridge.
 Local driver-guide Brian offers hourly rates for guided tours of Skye and Lochalsh.
 Minimum 2 people.
-Transport is in a Scottish Blue 6 seater with a glass panoramic sunroof.
+Transport is in an 8-seater minibus.
 Also available for airport, train & ferry transfers and pick-ups for walkers.
 Mobile: 07951 190 886

-- Based in Broadford, the International Otter Survival Fund offers otter watching day trips for small groups or individuals - led by Dr Paul and Grace Yoxon who have 23 years experience of studying and watching otters on Skye.
+- Based in Broadford, the International Otter Survival Fund offers otter watching day trips for small groups or individuals - led by Dr Grace Yoxon or Helen Stephenson who have more than 20 years experience of studying and watching otters on Skye.
+Monday to Friday only.
 Contact 01471 822 487.

 - Skye Tours operate a mini bus from Kyle of Lochalsh (on the mainland by the Skye Bridge) to various destinations in Skye from Easter to October.
 You can get a combined ticket for a bus tour and a boat cruise.
 Contact the Tourist Information Centre in Kyle of Lochalsh - tel: 0800 980 4846 or 01471 822716.
 Mobile: 07765435424.